-There are five members of staff that live in each boarding house, meaning there is always someone around to help.
+There are five teachers that live in each boarding house, meaning there is always someone around to help.

 "Pupils show an acute sense of respect for each other... and are passionate about their community"

 Independent Schools Inspectorate, published January 2022